AdyGCode/SaaS-FED-Notes/session-06/S05-PHP-Basics-VII.md

 - `PDO::ATTR_ERMODE` is the type of errors we want, in this case exceptions (`PDO::ERRMODE_EXCEPTION`)
 - The last line, `return`, calls the `make` method when the file is included and returns the connection details.

-The last item is a little strange, but when used int he following manner, will create a connection and store the details in the variable `$pdo` ready for use.
+The last item is a little strange, but when used in the following manner, will create a connection and store the details in the variable `$pdo` ready for use.

 ```php
 <?php